bccevc/evc-programs/important-notes.md

 ## Connecting the GPS to the Shield

-- Attach a male end to the third wire from the left of the GPS cable and insert that into pin 14 of the Mega board.
+- Attach a male end to the third wire (aka the middle wire) from the left of the GPS cable and insert that into pin 14 of the Mega board.
-- Attach a male end to the second wire from the left of the GPS cable and insert that into pin 15 of the Mega board.
+- Attach a male end to the second wire (the remaining loose wire) from the left of the GPS cable and insert that into pin 15 of the Mega board.

 ## Making the SD Card Work